etp-work/KIRIN/README.md

 Above command will only install the dependencies defined with `dependencies` attribute in `bower.json`.

 Note: Once you meet error `ENORESTARGET No tag found that was able to satisfy` with above command, it might be caused by chinese network.
 Type `git config --global url."https://".insteadOf git://` in git bash.
+And try again.

 #### Development without `nodejs` features